Apteco/py-apteco/docs/source/reference/topics/cube.rst

             ...     session=my_session,
             ... )

-        They both return a cube summarising *bookings* made by people from households in the Greater Manchester region.
+        They both return a cube counting *bookings* made by people from households in the Greater Manchester region.

     .. note::